boldlink/terraform-AWS-rds/README.md

 **NOTE**: These examples use the latest version of this module

 ## **Security Notice**
-The following checkov checks have been disabled for the minimum example because this intended for development environment.
-All these should be enabled in a production environment
+The following checkov checks have been disabled for the minimum example because this intended for development environment for our convenience to provide you with working examples and use then to test module functionality.
+They must be addressed on a production environment.

-- CKV_AWS_129: "Ensure that respective logs of Amazon Relational Database Service (Amazon RDS) are enabled"
+- CKV_TF_1 "Ensure Terraform module sources use a commit hash"

 ```hcl
 module "minimum" {